 “Fast forward one year.
-A chance encounter backstage would provide ‘firsts’ for two different, but professionally related, pairs of people: Lou Adler and Herb Alpert (their first co-production); Jan Berry and Dean Torrance (their first Top-10 single).
+A chance encounter backstage would provide ‘firsts’ for two different, but professionally related, pairs of people who would wind up working together to record a hit version of ‘Baby Talk’: Lou Adler and Herb Alpert (their first co-production); Jan Berry and Dean Torrance (their first Top-10 single).

 “In 1958, Adler and Alpert were young A&R staffers at Keen Records, in Hollywood, responsible for finding recording material for the label’s artists to record (including Sam Cooke, with whom they would later co-write ‘Wonderful World’), and to accompany Keen artists on tour.
 It was while chaperoning a Cooke-headlined tour in San Francisco that Adler first crossed paths with Jan Berry, the sole non-Keen artist who was on the tour, too, with his partner, Arnie Ginsburg, as part of ‘Jan & Arnie’, filling out the lower half of the bill, promoting their Top-10 hit, ‘Jennie Lee’.